|Title:||Creating a Connecticut Early Childhood Education Research Alliance|

 |Program:||Researcher-Practitioner Partnerships in Education Research [Program Details]|

 |Award Period:||2 years (7/1/2014-6/30/2016)||Award Amount:||$399,728|

-Name of Partners: Yale University School of Medicine, Education Development Center, and Cooperative Education Services
+Partner Institutions: Yale University School of Medicine, Education Development Center, and Connecticut Cooperative Education Services

 Education Issue: Connecticut currently has the largest achievement gap between low-income and non-low income students in the country, according to indicators on the National Assessment of Educational Progress.
 On a national level, there is strong evidence that the achievement gap is present at school entry and has powerful influences on children’s achievement trajectories.
 Such findings point to the importance of children’s early educational experiences that take place prior to school entry.
 Many states have made efforts to improve preschool experiences for children, including developing Quality Rating and Improvement Systems (QRIS) to assess the quality of preschool settings and provide consumers with information on the ratings of such programs.
 Currently, Connecticut is in the process of developing such a system based on the recommendations made by the state’s Early Childhood Education Cabinet.